palakdtrivedi10/apnacollege-demo/README.md

 # apnacollege-demo
-This is my my project
+This is my  project
+Author - PALAK TRIVEDI